evidentlyai/evidently/docs/book/monitoring/snapshots.md

 )
 ```

-Since you can assign arbitrary timestamps, you can log snapshots asynchronously or with a delay (for example, when you receive ground truth).
+Since you can assign arbitrary timestamps, you can log snapshots asynchronously or with a delay (for example, after you receive ground truth).

 ## Add tags and metadata

 You can include `tags` and `metadata` in snapshots.
-This is optional but useful for search and data filtering.
+This is optional but useful for search and data filtering for monitoring Panels.

 Examples of when to use tags include:
 * You have production/shadow or champion/challenger models and want to visualize them separately on a dashboard.
 * You compute snapshots with different reference datasets (for example, to compare distribution drift week-by-week and month-by-month).
-* You have multiple models of the same type inside a Project.
+* You have data for multiple models of the same type inside a Project.
 * You capture snapshots for multiple segments in your data.
-* You want to tag specific individual Reports in a Project, such as a datasheet card for the training dataset, a model card, etc.
+* You want to tag individual Reports in a Project, such as a datasheet card for the training dataset, a model card, etc.

 **Custom tags**.
 Pass any custom tags as a list: